 Lex cracked a slight smile and nodded toward the view port.
 “Look.”

 Chew looked.
-Directly ahead, coming into view from behind the support stanchions and modules of the spacedock were a pair of warp nacelles.
+Directly ahead, poking out from behind the support stanchions and modules of the spacedock were a pair of warp nacelles.
 More and more came into view as the shuttle curved around on its final approach.
 Without intending to, Chew leaned forward in his seat, hands clutching knees.
 A few seconds passed and there she was, NCC-1039, USS Spirit.
 He touched the assignment patch on his tunic, silver wings over a starry sky.

-He’d studied the specs for months and knew every meter of that ship inside and out, but seeing her finished and ready was completely different.
+He’d studied the specs for months and knew every meter of that ship inside and out, but it wasn’t the same as seeing her with his own eyes.
 Compared to the warship he’d served on, she was sleek, trim, almost delicate by comparison.
 Finished in pale gray paint, she gave the impression of a grayhound ready to bound out of the gates.

 Though lightly armed, the Spirit was fast‒a true warp-7 starship, and boasted a sensor suite and defensive systems that would have been the envy of the fleet just a few years before; an unintentional by-product of years of warfare.
 Chew didn’t know if it was worth the bloodshed, but he was determined to put it to good use.